-Other senior executives refers to members of the Group Management.
-To the extent that a board member of the Company performs work for the Company in addition to their duties on the Board of Directors, these guidelines shall also apply to any compensation paid to the board member for such work.
-The guidelines shall be applied to agreed remuneration and changes made to previously agreed remuneration, after the guidelines are adopted at the 2021 Annual General Meeting.
-The guidelines do not cover remuneration determined at the Shareholders’ Meeting.
+Other senior executives are defined as members of the group management.
+To the extent that a board member of the company performs work for the company in addition to their duties on the Board of Directors, these guidelines shall also apply to any compensation paid to the board member for such work.
+The guidelines are applicable to remuneration agreed, and amendments to remuneration already agreed, after adoption of the guidelines by the AGM 2022.
+These guidelines do not apply to any remuneration decided or approved by the General Meeting.

-The guidelines promote the Company’s business strategy, long-term interests and sustainability.
+The guidelines promotion of the company’s business strategy, long-term interests and sustainability

-For information about the Company’s business strategy, please visit the Strategy page.
+For information about the company’s business strategy, please visit www.mildef.com.

 Other benefits may include life insurance and health insurance, among other things.
 Premiums and other costs arising from such benefits may not amount to a total of more than 5 percent of the fixed annual cash salary.

-In cases where a board member (including through a wholly-owned company) performs work for the Company in addition to the work of the Board of Directors, special fees may be paid (consulting fees).
-Fees may be no more than the compensation paid for each board member.
-The fee shall be based on the prevailing market price and shall be set in relation to the benefit to the Company.
+In cases where a board member (including through a wholly-owned company) performs work for the company in addition to the work of the Board of Directors, special fees may be paid (consulting fees).
+The fee shall be based on the prevailing market price and shall be set in relation to the benefit to the company.

 In the case of employment relationships that are subject to rules other than Swedish ones, appropriate adjustments may be made in order to comply with mandatory rules or established local practice, with the overall purpose of meeting the guidelines as much as possible.